 Overdose:

-Excessively high plasma concentrations of ceftriaxone cannot be reduced by hemodialysis or peritoneal dialysis.
-Symptomatic measures are recommended for the treatment of cases of overdose.
+Excessively high plasma concentrations of ceftriaxone cannot be lowered by hemodialysis or peritoneal dialysis.
+Symptomatic measures are recommended to treat cases of overdose.

 Special instructions:

-Despite a detailed history taking, which is also the rule for other cephalosporin antibiotics, the possibility of developing anaphylactic shock cannot be ruled out, which requires immediate treatment - first adrenaline is administered intravenously, then glucocorticoids.
+Despite a detailed history taking, which is also the rule for other cephalosporin antibiotics, the possibility of developing anaphylactic shock, which requires immediate therapy - first, adrenaline is administered intravenously, then glucocorticoids.

-Sometimes an ultrasound of the gallbladder shows a shadow indicating sedimentation.
-This symptom disappears after the end or temporary discontinuation of ceftriaxone therapy.
-Even in the presence of pain, such cases do not require surgical intervention, conservative treatment is sufficient.
+Sometimes an ultrasound examination of the gallbladder reveals the presence of a shadow, indicating sedimentation.
+This symptom disappears after completion or temporary cessation of ceftriaxone therapy.
+Even if there is pain syndrome Such cases do not require surgical intervention; conservative treatment is sufficient.

-With prolonged use, periodic monitoring of the blood formula is necessary.
-Ceftriaxone is used only in a hospital setting.
+With long-term use, periodic monitoring of the blood count is necessary.
+Ceftriaxone is used only in hospital settings

 Release form

-Powder for solution for injection, 1.0 g in glass vials, each vial is packed in a cardboard box with instructions for medical use.
+Powder for the preparation of solution for injection, 1.0 g in glass bottles, each bottle is packed in a cardboard box with instructions for medical use.

 Storage conditions